 8. Rewrite your notes.

-This isn’t for everyone, but science has proven that just by rewriting your notes, you can almost double the amount of information your brain is able to remember.
 There are many ways to take notes in class.
 You could hand write them, type, or use a voice recorder, but whatever you choose, your notes are of no real use if you do nothing with them.
 It is a good idea to revise and rewrite your notes as soon as you get home.
 This helps reinforce what you have learned and also gives you a higher chance of retaining the information.

 9. Stay organized.